misterdot10/Tebak_gambar/README.md

 # Contact
 If you have any questions or suggestions, you can contact us via email at [akmalassegaf5@gmail.com].

-Thank you for using 2D-poong-game
+Thank you for using Tebak_gambar